npm/gauge/README.md

 * **Theme** - Its value is passed to a function-type item as the theme.

+#### themes.addToAllThemes(theme)

+This *mixes-in* `theme` into all themes currently defined.
+It also adds it to the default parent theme for this themeset, so future themes added to this themeset will get the values from `theme` by default.

 #### themes.newThemeset()

 Copy the current themeset into a new one.
 This allows you to easily inherit